PROMOTE YOUR EBOOK ON SOCIAL MEDIA

 Interactivity Is the Key to Success

-Content is just as important as frequency when posting on social media.
+Content with high-quality impressive photos is just as important as frequency when posting on social media.
 As previously mentioned, one essential factor is keeping it significant, but another key strategy is to create interactivity.
 Not only do fans love the opportunity to talk to their new favorite author, this sort of activity also increases your visibility on the platforms because of the algorithms used to work out what is visible in the news feeds of users.

 Invite discussions by asking followers questions surrounding the themes in your work, or create polls for idea feedback.
 It’s also important to remember that visuals are more impacting than text, so add as many pictures to the mix as possible.